 These days, many of those in the lifestyle industry aim to bridge a gap between cheap and aspirational luxury.
 These brands most often hope to speak to groups in the middle class that use their choices, interests, emotions, attitudes, and opinions to propel them to portray a certain image of success.
 They want to look as though they’ve reached the top, even if their bank account reflects otherwise.

 And this is why lifestyle brands marketed more as aspirational brands are so effective.
 They feed into this long-term vision of what people can become, and make it more of a reality in the present.
 Lifestyle clothing brands speak very well to this as they often establish a sustainable, long-lasting relationship built around the human desire to look just like someone or something else.
-Younger generations have become especially susceptible to this, especially as the begin to take up a major portion of buying power within the United States alone.
+Younger generations have become especially susceptible to this, especially as they begin to take up a major portion of buying power within the United States alone.

 Lifestyle brands can also fall within a category of inspiration.
-This is often built around shorter term goals.
+This is often built around shorter-term goals.
 And while they often result in fewer purchases by an individual, they’re still repeats.
 Lifestyle examples of this nature include brands like Southwest Airlines or Apple.
 They inspire people to explore, they inspire people to create; these brands generate lifestyle ads out of both inspiration and aspiration to belong to the community of individuals that also adhere to their specific product lifestyle.

 1. Be Personal